 COMPARE A SUBWOOFER TO A POND

 Back to the pond.
 Ideally, the circles stay as pure as possible until they reach your ears.
 However, if you throw a stone too close to the edge, you will notice that the circles bounce back and affect the other waves.
-However, this becomes a lot more complex in a space with many surfaces.
+However, this becomes much more complex in a space with many surfaces.
 This is the problem with subwoofers placed too close to an angle.
 The sound waves that come into a corner are amplified and pushed back into the room.
 This distorts the rest of your sound waves, giving you a distorted view.

 WHERE TO PLACE A SUBWOOFER?

-Finally, this means that instead of one subwoofer you now have several, depending on the number of speakers you use.
-As a result, the sound waves from the subwoofers are less distorted, more evenly spread in amplitude, have a perfect timing between the fundamental bass tones and their corresponding harmonics and therefore appear more realistic.
+Finally, this means that instead of one subwoofer, you now have several, depending on the number of speakers you use.
+As a result, the sound waves from the subwoofers are less distorted, more evenly spread in amplitude, have a perfect timing between the fundamental bass tones and their corresponding harmonics, and therefore appear more realistic.